HaxePunk/haxepunk.com/documentation/cookbook/drawing-multiple-scenes.md

 ```

 Starting in 2.6.0, you can use an alternative method to draw a temporary scene
 over the previous scene.
+This is useful for things like popup windows.

 Set your Scene's `alpha` to a value less than 1:

 ```haxe
 class MenuScene extends Scene